Register your Information for Free Stone Samples Sent Express to You!

 Deep cleaning your stacked stone is crucial for removing tougher stains and buildup that routine cleaning can miss.
 This type of cleaning should be performed at least once a year or as needed when you notice visible stains or a significant accumulation of dirt.

 For deep cleaning, start by wetting the stone with plain water.
 This pre-wetting prevents the stone from absorbing harsh detergents.
-Then, a pH-neutral stone cleaner, specially formulated to be effective without damaging the stone, is applied.
+Then, a pH-neutral stone cleaner is applied, specially formulated to be effective without damaging the stone.

 For stubborn stains, such as mould or mildew, a mixture of ammonia and water (1/2 cup ammonia to a gallon of water) can be used sparingly.
 Always test any cleaning solution on a small, inconspicuous area first to ensure it doesn’t discolour or damage the stone.